Writes many articles on a variety of media, toys, and social subjects.

-LaserDisc may not have been able to dominate the market when it was release, but its technology would be the foundation for CD, DVDs and Blu-rays that took home entertainment to the next level.
+LaserDisc may not have been able to dominate the market when it was released, but its technology would be the foundation for CD, DVDs, and Blu-rays that took home entertainment to the next level.

 The DVD-Video format took off in Japan when it was originally introduced in 1996, but would take several years before gaining a foothold in the rest of the world.
-It was introduced in the United Stated in 1997, but did not dominate the market until the early 2000s.
-June 15, 2003 would make the beginning of DVD rentals outnumbering VHS.
+It was introduced in the United States in 1997, but did not dominate the market until the early 2000s.
+June 15, 2003, would make the beginning of DVD rentals outnumbering VHS.

 Useless Fact #3